 1bAnd the LORD did for Sarah as he had spoken.
 2bat the set time of which God had spoken.
 3Abraham gave his newborn son, whom Sarah had borne him, the name of Isaac.
 4And when his son Isaac was eight days old, Abraham circumcised him, as God had commanded him.
 5Now Abraham was a hundred years old when his son Isaac was born to him.

-The Ancestors: Isaac and Ishmael
+The Ancestors: Jacob and Esau

 34When Esau was forty years old, he took to wife Judith daughter of Beeri the Hittite, and Basemath daughter of Elon the Hittite; 35and they were a source of bitterness to Isaac and Rebekah.

 46Rebekah said to Isaac, “I am disgusted with my life because of the Hittite women.
 If Jacob marries a Hittite woman like these, from among the native women, what good will life be to me?”